Section 12: Turtle Mountain

 Document 27 Transcription

-Document 25.
-The agreement between the Chippewa and the Dakotas was written down on behalf of the Dakotas by an English speaking agent of the U.S. government in 1858.
-The clerk wrote Dakota and Chippewa in the older spelling (Dacotah and Chippeways.)
+Document 27.
+The agreement between the Chippewas and the Dakotas was written down on behalf of the Dakotas by an English speaking agent of the U.S. government in 1858.
+The clerk used the older spellings of Dacotah and Chippeways.
 The names of some of the rivers have changed, but other locations in present-day North Dakota have not changed at all.
 Maison du Chien is now called Dog Den Butte (Butte Township in northwestern McLean County.)
 However, it is difficult today to know exactly how far the sound of a gunshot traveled in 1858.
-The Chippewa used this treaty to identify the extent of their traditional lands when dealing with the federal government on land cessions in the 1890s.
+The Chippewas used this treaty to identify the extent of their traditional lands when dealing with the federal government on land cessions in the 1890s.

 We Ojoupay (Sweet Corn) son of Ojoupay second chief of the Sissseton and Yankton tribes of Dacotahs; and Wahnahtah (he who rushes on) son of Wahnahtah first chief of the Sisseton and Yankton tribes of Dacotahs; do hereby declare that we intend to abide by the Articles of the treaty entered into by our fathers represented by Chief Emay das kah (flat mouth) at Priaire du Chien about thirty three years ago by which treaty the boundary line dividing the lands of the two nations (the Chippeways and Dacotahs) was established and agreed upon.